 CZ allows the operator to define a custom scan.
 Sources may be one of the internal lamps, the UV port, or the quartz window.
-The scan may be over any wavelength range within the Brewer's UV scan limits, have any wavelength increment, and use any filterwheel combination.
+The scan may be over any wavelength range within the Brewer's scan limits, have any wavelength increment, and use any filterwheel combination.
 This command requires operator input.
 Data is stored in a CZJJJYY.nnn file.
+See also Appendix A.